A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Results and Discussion

 \section{Results and Discussion}

 In this section, we discuss the evaluation results of moderators on various benchmark datasets.
-GGuard outperforms for both in-domain and out-of-domain datasets, underscoring the need to create a more diverse dataset.
-We report the F1 score on these benchmarks and detection accuracy based on Safe and Unsafe classification.
-Although our model outputs the subcategories, we only examine performance on safe/unsafe, but not topic classification, as topic definitions are not consistent across benchmark datasets and moderators.
+GGuard outperforms on both in-domain and out-of-domain datasets, underscoring the need for a more diverse dataset.
+We report the F1 score on these benchmarks and the detection accuracy for Safe and Unsafe classification.
+Although our model outputs subcategories, we only examine performance on safe/unsafe, not topic classification, because topic definitions are inconsistent across benchmark datasets and moderators.